catalyst/moodle-tool_speedtest/README.md

 https://github.com/catalyst/moodle-tool_speedtest/issues

-Please note our time is limited, so if you need urgent support or want to sponsor a new feature then please contact Catalyst IT Australia:
+Please note our time is limited, so if you need urgent support or want to sponsor a new feature then please contact us:

 https://www.catalyst-au.net/contact-us

 This plugin was developed by Catalyst IT Australia: